Do you often wake up with a dull headache or a sore jaw? Do you sometimes find yourself clenching your teeth?

 What to expect

-Dr Targett’s method for Botulinum toxoid injection into the masseter is quick and painless, and with no downtime.
+Dr Targett’s method for (Term prohibited by TGA) injection into the masseter is quick and painless, and with no downtime.
 The Botox takes about a week to begin to take effect, when you will first feel some softness of the masseter muscle at the site of the injections when you clench your jaw.
 Then over the next 4 weeks the softened muscle will reduce in size because it is no longer being used (a bit like being weightless in space), and you will see a lessening of the squareness of your jaw.
 You may require a second initial treatment at 6 weeks, but generally this is not necessary.
-The effects of the botulinum toxin in weakening the muscle last about 3-4 months, but very often the effects of the botulinum toxin lasts far longer and many people find they only require a repeat treatment about once a year before the masseter volume begins to increase again.
+The effects of the (Term Forbidden by TGA) in weakening the muscle last about 3-4 months, but very often the effects of the (Term Forbidden by TGA) lasts far longer and many people find they only require a repeat treatment about once a year before the masseter volume begins to increase again.

 Advanced Cosmetic Medicine